 Mesothelioma is linked to asbestos exposure.
-People who breathe in or swallow high amounts of asbestos are at risk of developing the disease.
+People who breathe in or swallow asbestos are at risk of developing the disease.

 What is Asbestos?

 More than 60 years ago, asbestos was linked to serious illnesses including mesothelioma, lung cancer, and asbestosis, a progressive lung disease caused by severe fibrosis.
 Patients with asbestosis may also develop malignant mesothelioma.

 The onset of mesothelioma symptoms can take anywhere from 15 to 50 years.

 Once asbestos became known as a carcinogen, its use in the U.S. declined.
 Those who work in environments where asbestos is present are now required to wear protective clothing such as coveralls or similar full-body clothing, head covering, gloves and foot coverings.
 Despite these protective measures, people can still be exposed to asbestos in the workplace.
 The U.S. Occupational Health and Safety Administration (OHSA) recently estimated that more than a million American employees in construction and general industries face significant asbestos exposure on the job.

 The mining and use of asbestos continues in other parts of the world including the Russian Federation, China, Kazakhstan, Brazil and Zimbabwe.
 Canada stopped mining asbestos in 2011 and completely banned the manufacture, import, export, sale and use of asbestos and asbestos-containing products as of Dec.
 30, 2018.
 In 2005, the World Health Organization estimated that 125 million people have been exposed to the carcinogenic mineral at their job sites.

 How Does Asbestos Exposure Happen?

 Asbestos fibers can be released into the air when material containing asbestos is disturbed, such as during use, demolition work, building or home maintenance, repair, remodeling, and in the manufacturing of products that contain asbestos.